-Name: c.
-Name and Address of the Owner's Engineer (Consultant): d.
-Indicate the Features of Project (particulars of the project components and any other particular interest connected with the project): f.
-Contract Amount Expressed in Philippine Currency: Position: Structures for which the employee was responsible: h.
-Assignment Period: from (months) (years) to (months) (years)
+- a.
+Name: b.
+Name and Address of Owner: - c.
+Name and Address of the Owner's Engineer (Consultant): - d.
+Indicate the Features of Project (particulars of the project components and any other particular interest connected with the project): - e.
+Contract Amount Expressed in Philippine Currency: - f.
+Position:

+g.
+Structures for which the employee was responsible:

+h.
+Assignment Period: from (months) (years)

+to (months) (years)